AmolMane30/Toolchain_of_C_CPP_Programming/README.md

 # TOOLCHAIN_OF_C_C++_PROGRAMMING
-Program execution in C and C++ with its TOOLCHAIN step by step execution from human understandable code to machine understandable code that is in the binary code...
+Program execution in C and C++ with its TOOLCHAIN step by step execution from human understandable code to machine understandable code that is in the binary code.

 Compilation Steps -<br>